backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ### Removing Default Filters

-You may have reasons not use the Lifecycle, Tag, and Processing Status filters, here's an example of how you would remove them:
+If you have reasons not to use the Lifecycle, Tag, and Processing Status filters, here's an example of how to remove them:

 ```tsx title="packages/app/src/App.tsx"
 import {